IsmailHatim/ismailhatim.github.io/_pages/cv.md

 Education
 ======
+* PhD on Graph Foundation Models on Medical Data at École Polytechnique, Palaiseau France, 2026
-* MSc in Artificial Intelligence at CentraleSupélec, Gif-sur-Yvette France, 2025 (expected)
+* MSc in Artificial Intelligence at CentraleSupélec, Gif-sur-Yvette France, 2025
 * Engineering M.S specialized in Computer Science and SYstems at ENSEA, Cergy France, 2023
 * Preparatory class for the Grande Écoles at Lycée Chaptal - Maths Physics star class, 2019